Maybe you think I’ve lost my mind by even thinking about replacing a planner with (only!) a habit tracker.

 You mostly repeat the same activities on a daily basis.

-Yes, there are variations from time to time, but generally, you spend a good portion of your days on activities which you perform in an almost habitual manner.
+Yes, there are variations from time to time, but generally, you spend a good portion of your days on activities that you perform in an almost habitual manner.

 Overall, quite often life looks something like this.